A CHILLY END TO THE MONTH OF MARCH

 Your First Alert Weather Forecast:

 March may be going out like a lamb...
 But it’s being served up cold!
-A blustery northwest wind will keep our temperatures mostly in the 30s.
+A blustery northwest wind will keep our temperatures mostly in the 30s this afternoon.
 Wind chills will only be in the 20s.
 That’s a far cry from the milder weather we had over the past couple days.

-Some sunshine is likely in the Fox Valley this morning, but low clouds will spread from the Northwoods, farther south into eastern Wisconsin.
-A few flurries are possible too, but no accumulating snow.
+Cloudy skies will continue throughout this afternoon and scattered flurries are possible too, but no accumulating snow.
 Look for the clouds to gradually decrease tonight.

 The first day of April looks colder than average too, but warmer weather will return soon.
 As the wind turns to the south on Friday, our highs will rise back into the 50s, then 60s as we head into the Easter weekend.
 Don’t be surprised if temperatures are several degrees cooler closer to the lakeshore.
 The forecast now looks dry through the weekend, with chances of showers and thunderstorms next week.